 - Wash and sterilize your dog’s food and water bowl each day.
 I personally recommend using ceramic or stainless steel bowls for both and having multiple so you can always ensure you are providing a clean bowl for their food and water.
 This is especially essential if you have multiple dogs drinking from the same bowl since it can prevent the spread of orally transmitted bacterial and viral infections.

 - Place your dog on the healthiest diet possible according to their breed and their size.
-This may require research and/or advice from your vet but it will help ensure your dog is getting all the nutrients the need and that they are healthy as possible.
+This may require research and/or advice from your vet but it will help ensure your dog is getting all the nutrients they need and that they are healthy as possible.

 - Bathe your dog often while they have diarrhea to keep their hind end clean and prevent the spread of viruses and bacteria through contact with your dog.
+Be sure to keep your dogs clean by using shower heads made specifically for your pups.

 - Take your dog to the vet if the diarrhea does not stop, even with home remedies that have worked in the past.